-The San Francisco Board of Supervisors has been under noticeable pressure as of late to pass an effective measure that details how, where and when recreational cannabis will be sold in San Francisco County.
-This Tuesday, city Supervisors voted 10-1 to approve regulations for recreational cannabis.
+The San Francisco Board of Supervisors has been under noticeable pressure as of late to pass an effective measure that details how, where and when recreational marijuana will be sold in San Francisco County.
+This Tuesday, city Supervisors voted 10-1 to approve regulations for recreational marijuana.
 This will allow existing dispensaries to begin retail sales Jan.
 5, four days after the monumental era of legalization begins throughout the state.

 According to the SF Examiner, this move did not occur without considerable pushback from anti-cannabis advocates.
 Supervisor Katy Tang proposed requiring cannabis outlets to be 1,000-feet away from both schools and childcare centers.

 Ultimately, it was pro-cannabis advocates and the cities move to craft its cannabis industry around an “equity program” that won.
 Under this new proposal, the city will permit only equity applicants until equity applicants comprise half the market, and then it would be a one-for-one permit approval.
 That means since there are 45 existing dispensaries, the City will permit 45 equity applicant cannabis outlets before letting non-equity applicants apply.
 Essentially, those communities who have been unfairly victimized by the War on Drugs will have priority access.